skubo/skubo.media/README.md

 ## License
 * License for Software is: MIT License (MIT), see LICENSE.md
-* For assets like images, these are not creative commons, but beer-license.
+* For assets like images which are not trademarks by other companies, these are not creative commons, but beer-license.
 If you make use of them, please let me know and send me a beer.
 * The font used is YanoneKaffeesatz, which is created by <a href="http://yanone.de">Yanone</a> under creative commons license.
 Thank you very much!